sillsdev/StoryProducer/README.md

 2. Run `./gradlew test` (on Linux) or `gradlew.bat test`(on Windows).
 *Note:* You may need to run the gradle wrapper with sudo or make the gradle wrapper executable with `sudo chmod +x ./gradlew`
 ##### From Android Studio:
-1. Open the Story Producer project (StoryProducer.iml) in Android Studio.
+1. Open the Story Publisher project (StoryProducer.iml) in Android Studio.
 2. Set the "Project" tool window to show "Local Unit Tests" (or just navigate a the folder containing unit tests).
 3. Right click on one of the files or directories that contains some unit tests (this can be the "app" directory, a specific folder, or a single test file.).
 4. Click "Run 'All Tests'" (or a more specific option if you chose a folder or file).